-Moru Curry (Moru Kachiyathu) is Kerala-style seasoned buttermilk that is popularly served as a part of Onam Sadya.
-It can be made with or without coconut (vegetarian, gluten-free).
+Moru Curry (Moru Kachiyathu) is Kerala-style seasoned buttermilk popularly served as a part of Onam Sadya.
+It can be made with or without coconut.

-Here are some more Kerala recipes that you may like – Kerala Style Egg Curry, Kerala Style Varutharacha Sambar, Mambazha Pulissery, Kadala Curry, Kerala Prawn Curry, Kerala Parotta, and Kerala Style Fish Moilee.
+You may like some more Kerala recipes: Kerala Style Egg Curry, Kerala Style Varutharacha Sambar, Mambazha Pulissery, Kadala Curry, and Kerala Prawn Curry.

 About Moru Curry